 Building resilience in students has long been a priority at our international school in Singapore.
-We are keeping up the effort at our new campus, OWIS Suntec, to help all of our students become resilient.
+We are keeping up the effort at OWIS Suntec, our new Early Childhood and Primary school campus in the Central Business District of Singapore, to help all of our students become resilient.
 Here is how we do it:

 Resilience is just one of the many 21st century skills that we teach at OWIS Suntec.
-For more information about our inquiry-led curriculum and our child-driven learning environment, please join the virtual open house today.
+For more information about our inquiry-led curriculum and our child-driven learning environment at our new international school campus in the city centre of Singapore, please join the virtual open house today.